 We primarily sell high quality proprietary "non-dormant" seed varieties to those parts of the world with hot, arid climates.
 Our primary geographical focus is the Middle East and North Africa, although we currently sell to customers in a broad range of areas, including the Western U.S., Mexico, South America, Middle East and Africa, as well as other countries with Mediterranean climates.
 Unlike in cooler climates, the geographic areas on which we concentrate are able to sustain long growing seasons and therefore alfalfa growers can benefit from our high-yielding, non-dormant varieties.
 We expect to expand geographically into colder climates where our newly acquired dormant varieties should be expected to thrive.
-Revenues for fiscal 2012 and fiscal 2013 were \$14,147,617 and \$37,338,258, respectively.
+Revenues for fiscal 2013 and fiscal 2014 were \$37,338,258 and \$51,533,643, respectively.
 Our customers are primarily our distributors, dealers and, to a lesser extent, the end user, namely, a corporate or individual farmer.
 Our distributors and dealers, in turn, sell to farmers, consisting primarily of dairy farmers, livestock producers and merchant hay growers.

-Although we have a sales team of five people (including two with SGI in Australia), we primarily sell our seed through our network of distributors and dealers, as well as through the services of seed brokers.
+Although we have a sales team we primarily sell our seed through our network of distributors and dealers, as well as through the services of seed brokers.
 We do not have formal distribution agreements with most of our distributors, but instead operate on the basis of purchase orders and invoices.
 We believe that selling through dealers and distributors enables our products to reach hay growers in areas where there are geographic or other constraints on direct sales efforts.
 We select dealers and distributors based on shared vision, technical expertise, local market knowledge and financial stability.
 We build dealer/distributor loyalty through an emphasis on service, access to breeders, ongoing training and promotional material support.
 We limit the number of dealers and distributors with whom we have relationships in any particular area in order to provide adequate support and opportunity to those with whom we choose to do business.

 Historically, all of our international sales were made to U.S. distributors who then, in turn, sold our seed into foreign markets.
 However, our approach to international sales has shifted, and most of our sales are now made to non-U.S. customers.
 Through our distributors, our primary export market has been Saudi Arabia and, to a lesser extent, other Middle Eastern countries and African countries, including Sudan and Morocco.
-We also market in Mexico and, to a very small degree, other Latin American countries, which we view as an important area for potential expansion.
+We also market in Mexico and, to a small degree, other Latin American countries, which we view as an important area for potential expansion.